Project-Herophilus/IntegrationFramework-HDF/README.md

    run and any libraries need to be pulled down they can.<br/>

 # Additional Configuration Detials
-For IP addressing we have seen well documented issues with IPV6.
+For IP addressing we have seen well documented issues with using IPV6.
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following:

+## Specific RHEL Instructions
 1. Specific to iDaaS Connect HL7 design patterns/reference architecture IPv4 must be enabled at the OS level, IPv6 will cause connectivity issues and in many cases outright failure of the components to function.<br/>
    https://access.redhat.com/solutions/8709
    But here's the current specifics: <br/>